fiboa/specification/CONTRIBUTING.md

 Finally, you can run the tests as follows:

 - To check the markdown run: `pipenv run test-docs`
-- To check the fiboa schema run: `pipenv run test-schema`
+- To check the Vecorel schema run: `pipenv run test-schema`
-- To check the examples run:
+- To check the examples run: `pipenv run test-examples`
-  - `pipenv run test-geojson-collection` and `pipenv run test-geojson-features` for GeoJSON
-  - `pipenv run test-geoparquet` for GeoParquet
 - To create a GeoParquet from the GeoJSON examples: `pipenv run create-geoparquet`